-All parties, from the Orinda RETF, to MOFD, to FAIR to OrindaCARES, appear to agree that the costs of operating MOFD should be shared between Orinda and Moraga taxpayers mainly based on the service provided each community.
+Everyone appears to agree that costs of operating MOFD should be shared between Orinda and Moraga taxpayers mainly based on the service provided each community.
 All parties also appear to agree that the majority of service to Orinda residents comes from Orinda-based MOFD units and the majority of service to Moraga residents comes from Moraga-based MOFD units.
 It is also agreed that Moraga-based units provide service into Orinda.
-The only substantive disagreement has been "is that service provided by Moraga-based units into Orinda significant to the extent it warrants a re-allocation of expenses beyond the basic split based on firefighters stationed in each community?"
+The main disagreement has been "is service provided by Moraga-based units into Orinda significant to the extent it warrants a re-allocation of expenses beyond the basic split based on firefighters stationed in each community?"

-MOFD operation records show that Orinda homes generated 1,256 out of the 2,377 (53 percent) of the District's total incidents (Table III-3); these Orinda incidents were attended by 2,419 of the District's total 4,687 (52 percent) response unit operations (Table III-1); and these response units were manned by 6,269 responders out of the District's total 12,117 (52 percent) responder-operations.
+MOFD records show that Orinda homes generated 1,256 out of the 2,377 (53 percent) of the District's total incidents (Table III-3).
+These Orinda incidents were attended by 2,419 of the District's total 4,687 (52 percent) response unit operations (Table III-1), and these response units were manned by 6,269 responders out of the District's total 12,117 (52 percent) responder-operations.
 So while it appears that Orinda receives 52-53 percent of the service, it is acknowledged that in order to provide appropriate response times, Orinda is primarily served by the 11 firefighters stationed in Orinda who represent 57.9 percent of the District's total force (per shift) of 19.
 In addition, Orinda receives service from Moraga-abased units but Moraga also receives reciprocal service from Orinda-based units (Table III-1).

 The questions are: